 - Good quality and well-fitting carrier(s); I used plural as I found personally that having several different types of carriers made life a little easier.
 It depended on what I was doing, how old babe was and how long she would be on me.

-- Wipes (face and bum), a gentle and mild soap, etc.
+- Reusable wipes (face and bum), a gentle and mild soap, etc.